Fortress of Arad: Architecture

+The bastion fortress was built in the Vauban style.
+It had the form of a star with six corners, built with three rows of 3 m-thick brick walls which were filled with earth and featured casemates and underground bunkers.
+The fortress also had several trenches which could be flooded.
+Overall, the fortress was surrounded by a moat filled with water from the Mureș river which was bordered outwardly by an earth glacis.
+The circumference of the walls measured 3,180 m.
+The relatively long curtain walls were laid in a tenaille system.
+The fortress featured six bastions which totaled 296 gunholes.
+These were flanked by lunettes and ravelins.
+The main entrance gate and buildings inside the fortress were built in the Baroque style.
+The inside barracks could usually accommodate 2,940 soldiers, this number could however go up to 4,030.

 History

 After its completion, the fortress was a part of the inner system of fortifications that protected the outer regions of the empire, for possible conflicts in the area, as with the Oradea and Timișoara fortifications.
 Starting in 1794, the fortress was used as a military prison, where 1,200 French soldiers were imprisoned.
 During the 1848–1849 Hungarian Revolution, the fortress played a key role as it was besieged by the Hungarian Republican army for nine months until it was finally occupied in June 1849.
 After only 46 days, the Habsburg army moved back into the fortress and used it partly as a military prison for more than 500 officers.
 Most of the prisoners were sentenced to death.
-Among them were the 13 Generals of the Republican Army that were executed on October 6, outside the outer east walls of the fortress, and today are considered martyrs.
+Among them were the 13 Generals of the Republican Army that were executed on 6 October, outside the outer east walls of the fortress, and today are considered martyrs.
 In 1852, Emperor Franz Joseph I visited the fort and ordered some pardons.
 One of the most important prisoners who was imprisoned in the fortress was the Romanian revolutionary Eftimie Murgu.

 During World War I, thousands of Serb soldiers and civilians from Bosnia-Herzegovina were placed in detention here in an improvised camp outside the fort.
 Out of the entire number of persons imprisoned here, 4,317 died as a result of typhus and maltreatment.
 They were buried in several mass graves in the Pomenirea Cemetery.
 A plaque has been placed at the entrance of the fortress in their honor.

 The most famous prisoner in the fortress of Arad was undoubtedly Gavrilo Princip, who on 28 June 1914 killed the heir to the throne of Austria-Hungary, Archduke Franz Ferdinand and his wife, Sophie, in Sarajevo, an event which led to the outbreak of World War I. In an interpellation to the Hungarian parliament in Budapest during 1917, Ștefan Cicio Pop, deputy of the Romanian National Party, warned about the inhumane conditions in which prisoners were held in the fortress of Arad.